nclman/esp32-soil-moisture/README.md

 ### Pin Configuration
 - ADC (for reading soil moisture level from soil moisture sensor)
 - GPIO output pin (for on/off 5v water pump)
+  - connected to the "base" of transistor for switching water pump on/off.
 - GPIO output pin (for supplying ~5.55mA @3.3v to soil moisture sensor.
 This allows for power-saving as we can switch off the soil moisture sensor when necessary)

 ### 3.3v & 5v Power Supply